naver/volley-extensions/readme.md

 			</dependency>

-### 직접 jar 추가
+### How to add jar directly
-1. Volley-extensions의 jar를 다운로드한다.
+1. Download the jar package of volley-extensions
 	- [volley-extensions-0.7.13.jar](http://hive.nhncorp.com/weblab/volley-extensions/rawcode/Download/com/nhncorp/volleyextensions/volley-extensions/0.7.13/volley-extensions-0.7.13.jar)
-2. 프로젝트에 추가한다.
+2. Import the jar package into your project
-3. Jackson, Simple, UniversalImageLoader 등에서 사용하려는 라이브러리의 jar파일을 추가한다.
+3. Download and import Jackson, Simple XML, or Universal Image Loader as needed

 # License